 There could actually be a number of reasons why self-medication is so attractive to people.
 These reasons include:

-- Because it’s much more convenient to self-medicate than to go to a doctor.
+• It’s much more convenient to self-medicate than to go to a doctor.

-- Because it takes less time.
+• It takes less time.

-- Because they believe medical care is not going to be good enough.
+• They believe medical care is not going to be good enough.

 The Dangers of Self-Medication

 Anyone with a chronic medical or mental health condition should avoid self-diagnosing.
-Self-medication is never helpful in the long-term.
+Self-medication is never helpful in the long term.
 It may provide short-term benefits, but in the end, it generally just makes the condition much worse.

 What Drugs are Usually Used for Self-Medication?